MatheusMaricondi/legacy-file-handler/README.md

 # legacy-file-handler

 ## description
-This api receives legacy files, uploads them, processes them and returns them in json.
+This api receives legacy files using multer library, uploads them and processes them using a factory class that allows differents databases drives, repository pattern, read and handler legacy file using native node file system stream, the system keeps a non duplicated copy legacy file to get the differences and persist in database via prisma ORM and mongodb.

+### stacks
+nodejs, typescript, prismaORM, mongodb, jest, swagger

 ## .ENV
 ### override the <> content to your credentials mongodb